-- (a) Represents the average weighted amount after applying regulatory prescribed (1) HQLA haircuts; and (2) cash outflow and inflow rates, respectively. - (b) Excludes average excess HQLA held at JPMorgan Chase Bank N.A. and Chase Bank USA, N.A. that are not transferable to non-bank affiliates. - (c) For additional information on the Firm's end of period HQLA as of June 30, 2017, see Liquidity Risk Management on pages 67-71 of the 2017 Form 10-0.
+- (a) Represents the average weighted amount after applying regulatory prescribed (1) HQLA haircuts; and (2) cash outflow and inflow rates, respectively. - (b) Excludes average excess HQLA held at JPMorgan Chase Bank N.A. and Chase Bank USA.
+N.A. that are not transferable to non-bank affiliates.